 This means that the Fathom platform makes it possible for you to see and access others’ personal information, and/or to share your personal data with others.

-While it does not condone illicit, harmful, deceptive, or unfitting use of your personal information in any way, Fathom is not liable for the actions or behaviors of independent individuals, entities or organisations that use the Fathom platform to acquire your personal information.
+While it does not condone illicit, harmful, deceptive, or unfitting use of your personal information in any way, Fathom is not liable for the actions or behaviours of independent individuals, entities or organisations that use the Fathom platform to acquire your personal information.
 It is the responsibility of each user to share their information only with individuals, entities, or organisations they trust.

 Fathom beseeches every user of its platform to perform due diligence to protect any person’s personal information that is obtained through the Fathom platform and to only use others’ personal information in ways that will benefit or not harm them.